zeysnepk/Instagram-SELENIUM/README.md

 # Instagram Follower Automation Script

-This Python script automates the process of logging into an Instagram account, scrolling through the followers list, saving the list of followers to a file, and automatically following the followers of another specified account.
+This Python script automates the process of logging into an Instagram account, scrolling through the followers list, saving the list of followers to a file and automatically following the followers of another specified account.
 The script uses the Selenium library to interact with the Instagram web interface.

 ## Features